shashankpatibandla/RythmicObservers/Deliverables/R Plots/RPlots_Oak_Trees.md

 #### Plot 1: Size of the leaves filtered by month for all species

+    * Our main agenda in here is to understand how each Oak Tree species respond to the climatic conditions over time.
+To do that, we wanted to break down all the species based  on the following.

+        * Leaves
+        * Flower
+        * Fruit

+    * We will have to observe how leaves, flower and fruits of all the species respond to the climate.
+For this assignment and in this plot, we are going to observe how the leaves of all species respond to the climate over a period of an year.

 ``` r
 #normalplot for leaf_increasing_size_intensity based on month
 #plot(deletedata$leaf_increasing_size_intensity ~ deletedata$month)